xdevplatform/ruby-app-tweetmap/README.md

 sample-ruby-app
 =================

-Sample Ruby App to consume and display the Twitter public API.
-Uses Websockets to push to the client.
+Sample Ruby App that consumes and from the [Twitter Streaming API](https://dev.twitter.com/docs/api/streaming), displaying the data on a map.

 REQUIREMENTS
 ============

-To run this sample code, you'll need to install the following libraries:
+To run this app, you will need the following dependencies:

 - Ruby >= 2.0.0
+- Bundler
 - RVM (optional)
-- Bundler

 GETTING STARTED
 ============

-To configure and run this example, you'll need to do the following:
+To configure and run this example, do the following:

-- Clone this repo
+- Clone this repo or download the code and unzip

-- Generate access tokens for your application at https://apps.twitter.com/
+- Go to https://apps.twitter.com/ to generate access tokens for your application.

 - Create a file `config/twitter.yml` and supply your access tokens in this file: